-Our LTI awards issued in 2022 vest in full on the third anniversary of the date of grant, assuming continued employment through the vesting date and, in the case of performance award units, subject to the Company's TSR over the three-year performance period relative to the TSR of the S&P 500 Group.
+Our RSUs and stock option awards issued in 2023 vest on a graded basis over three years (one-third of the award vests on each of the first, second and third anniversaries of the date of grant), assuming continued employment through the vesting date(s).
+Our performance award units vest in full on the third anniversary of the date of grant, assuming continued employment through the vesting date and subject to the Company's Relative TSR over the three-year performance period.
 For all LTI awards, earlier vesting may occur in connection with certain termination conditions, such as retirement, death, disability, restructuring, change in control, etc., that are generally aligned with market practice.

-Long-term incentive awards granted to the Company's senior leaders (approximately 270 employees, including the NEOs) are delivered with 50% of the value in performance award units, 25% in RSUs and 25% in stock options.
+Long-term incentive awards granted to the Company's senior leaders (approximately 300 colleagues, including the NEOs) are delivered with 50% of the value in performance award units, 25% in RSUs and 25% in stock options.
 We believe the greater emphasis on achievement of the Relative TSR goal in our performance award units aligns the interests of the NEOs with the interests of our shareholders and further enhances the link between pay and performance in our compensation program.

-In 2022, long-term incentive awards were delivered through a mix of 50% performance award units and 25% each of stock options and RSUs, to approximately 270 of our senior leaders, including the NEOs.
-We believe that the mix of stock options (which have value only if there is an increase in the value of our stock), RSUs (which focus our executives on sustained growth) and performance award units (which reward the Company's executives in alignment with the relative return in our shareholders' investment in the Company over the three-year performance period) that was delivered in 2022 supports our pay-for-performance objective by tying executive awards to shareholder value accretion.
-Long-term incentive awards were delivered to other eligible Zoetis employees generally through RSUs.
+In 2023, long-term incentive awards were delivered through a mix of 50% performance award units and 25% each of stock options and RSUs, to approximately 300 of our senior leaders, including the NEOs.
+We believe that the mix of stock options (which have value only if there is an increase in the value of our stock), RSUs (which focus our executives on sustained growth) and performance award units (which reward the Company's executives in alignment with the relative return in our shareholders' investment in the Company over the three-year performance period) that was delivered in 2023 supports our pay-for-performance objective by tying executive awards to shareholder value accretion.
+Long-term incentive awards were delivered to other eligible Zoetis colleagues generally through RSUs.